 Rocket Japanese vs. Rosetta Stone Japanese

-Rosetta Stone Japanese offers both a monthly subscription plan and a lifetime access plan so you have options.
-Like Rocket Japanese, they offer a voice recognition to help you fine-tune your pronunciation.
+Rosetta Stone Japanese offers both a monthly subscription plan and a lifetime access plan.
+Like Rocket Japanese, they offer an integrated voice recognition tool to help you fine-tune your pronunciation.
 Lessons can be learned on desktop or mobile app and are as short as 10 minutes long.
 Tutoring is available for an additional monthly fee.

 Is Rocket Japanese Worth the Money?